-Amounts you receive from MBIE for payment of rent arrears should be included as income.
-Amounts received because of damage to the property during the tenancy are not income.
+Amounts out of a tenancy bond you receive from MBIE for payment of rent arrears, should be included as income.

+Amounts out of a tenancy bond you receive because of damage to the property during the tenancy, are not income.